mui/mui-x/docs/data/charts/lines/lines.md

 The interpolation between data points can be customized by the `curve` property.
 This property expects one of the following string values, corresponding to the interpolation method: `'catmullRom'`, `'linear'`, `'monotoneX'`, `'monotoneY'`, `'natural'`, `'step'`, `'stepBefore'`, `'stepAfter'`.

+This series property adds the option to control the interpolation of a series.
-This is a series' property such that different series can have different interpolations.
+Different series could even have different interpolations.

 {{"demo": "InterpolationDemoNoSnap.js", "hideToolbar": true, "bg": "inline"}}